What happens on Inauguration Day? What does “inauguration” mean? How do we “swear in” a president? Here are some inauguration fun facts.

 Has There Been Any Unusual Weather on Inauguration Day?

-Bad weather has not only disrupted several inaugurations, it was responsible for the deaths of one President and one First Lady.
+Bad weather has not only disrupted several inaugurations but also been responsible for the deaths of one president and one First Lady.

-- In 1841, Harrison gave the longest inaugural speech in history (1 hour, 45 minutes) outdoors in freezing weather, developed pneumonia, and died one month later.
+• As stated above, in 1841, Harrison gave the longest inaugural speech in history (1 hour, 45 minutes) outdoors in freezing weather, developed pneumonia, and died 1 month later.

-- Probably the worst weather occurred during the 1909 inauguration of President Taft.
-Powerful winds and a 10-inch snowfall forced the ceremony indoors and thousands of workers shoveled 58,000 tons of snow off the parade route.
+• The worst weather probably occurred during the 1909 inauguration of President Taft.
+Powerful winds and a 10-inch snowfall forced the ceremony indoors, and thousands of workers shoveled 58,000 tons of snow off the parade route.
 The Old Farmer’s Almanac had predicted “Strenuous winds and perhaps snow.”

 Check the weather for Washington, D.C., or any U.S. city with our forecasts!
-See 7-day weather if the day is near or see long range weather for our predictions.
+See 7-day weather for our predictions.

 Inauguration Day Recipes